TDMA is Optimal for All-unicast DoF Region of TIM if and only if Topology is Chordal Bipartite: Main Result

-\begin{example} Consider the one-dimensional TIM network instance with message $W_{ii}$ from $S_i$ to $D_i$ as shown in Fig.~\ref{fig:IC_ex}, where convexity applies to the sources only.
-Because the topology graph is chordal, Theorem 1 applies and orthogonal access achieves the DoF region.
-Considering all sets of conflicting messages, i.e., all cliques of the conflict graph shown in Fig. \ref{fig:IC_ex}, we have the DoF region
+\begin{example} Consider the one-dimensional TIM network instance with message $W_{ii}$ from $S_i$ to $D_i$ as shown in Fig.~\ref{fig:IC_ex}, where convexity applies to the sources only. {Note here that we only consider a subset of messages $\Mc=\{W_{11},W_{22},W_{33},W_{44},W_{55}\}$ rather than the all-unicast setting, so we construct the message conflict graph only with respect to $\Mc$.} Because the network topology graph is chordal {bipartite}, Theorem 1 applies and TDMA achieves the DoF region. {Note that the 6-vertex cycle $S_1 - D_2 - S_3 - D_3 - S_5 - D_4 - S_1$ is not chordless, because it indeed contains a chord $S_1-D_3$.} Considering all sets of conflicting messages, i.e., all cliques of the conflict graph shown in Fig. \ref{fig:IC_ex}, {and removing the redundant ones}, we have the DoF region